cotes2020/jekyll-theme-chirpy/_posts/01AWS/Security/2020-07-18-overallsecurity.md

    - Use a key management solution
      - from the AWS Marketplace or from an APN Partner. (e.g., SafeNet, TrendMicro, etc.)

-10. <font color=red> ensuring custom Amazon Machine Images (AMIs) are secure and free of sensitive data </font> before publishing for internal (private) or external (public) use
+10. <font color=OrangeRed> ensuring custom Amazon Machine Images (AMIs) are secure and free of sensitive data </font> before publishing for internal (private) or external (public) use
     - Securely delete all sensitive data including AWS credentials, third-party credentials and certificates or keys from disk and configuration files
     - Delete log files containing sensitive information
     - Delete all shell history on Linux

-11. <font color=red> understand who has the right to access the data stored in AWS </font>
+11. <font color=OrangeRed> understand who has the right to access the data stored in AWS </font>
     - Understand the applicable laws to the business and operations
       - consider whether laws in other jurisdictions may apply
     - Understand that relevant government bodies may have rights to issue requests for content, each relevant law will contain criteria that must be satisfied for the relevant law enforcement body to make a valid request.